 After accepting the article, we will ask you for the text and tables in Word format and the images or other materials with the optimal resolution to prepare the proofs.

+Starting from Volume 68 (2024), IJDB is a fully Open Access journal.
 The journal complies with the Open Access requirements of funders, including Plan S from cOAlition S requirements.
 You can find more information about Open Access and funder's compliance in the journal's information and policies.

 For more information on scope, publication fees, timely, etc. please consult the journal's information and policies.